ari-kwapong/PySchools_Pandas/README.md

 # pandas-challenge
-An analysis on 14 different schools through calculating aggregates, averages, and percentages to highlight apparent trends in school performance.
+In this section, we perform an analysis on 14 different schools by calculating aggregates, averages, and percentages to highlight apparent trends in school performance.

 Tools:
 - Juptyer Notebooks